Antrac1t/HomeAssistant-WasteCollection/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

 Application use json file to parse weeks for waste collection and showed active status of each bin over week.
+You can create 1 to n bins and each bin can have  different collection day.

 ## Installation